CarlWilcoxon/cabin-on-a-hill/README.md

 I have not seen a text adventure in years a wanted to try my hand at it.
 I created it for my Solo Project at Prime Digital Academy.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](https://cabin-on-a-hill.herokuapp.com/)
+To see the fully functional site, please visit: [https://cabin-on-a-hill.herokuapp.com/](https://cabin-on-a-hill.herokuapp.com/)

 ## Screen Shot